An easy guide for beginners:

 - Trays to put under the pots, so when you water them the water doesn’t leak through and ruin whatever surface you have them on

-- Soil – peat-free grow bags or similar are the most ideal, but any type of fresh compost (the more moist the better)
+- Soil – peat-free grow bags or similar is the most ideal, but any type of fresh compost (the moister the better)

 - A trowel (of you can use your hands, but it may get a little messy)

 What you can grow indoors…

 - Tomatoes (although technically a fruit – for these you’ll need a lot of space horizontally and a cane for support)